Why are board games perfect activities for families?

 Option #3: World of Disney Eye Found It

 If your kids are younger and enjoy look-and-find style game, World of Disney Eye Found It is sure to be a hit.
-This board game for families asks players to find specific items and place their tokens on the items when discovered.
-This board game for families is great for ages four and up and this version of Eye Found It includes Disney characters at every turn.
+This game asks players to find specific items and place their tokens on the items when discovered.
+This game is great for ages four and up and this version of Eye Found It includes Disney characters at every turn.

 Option #4: Trivial Pursuit Family Edition